 The Death of Brian Pillman

-Sadly, his desire to become a top wrestler lead to him being in a great deal of pain throughout his WWF career, and his reliance on painkillers exacerbated a pre-existing heart condition.
+Sadly, his desire to become a top wrestler led to him being in a great deal of pain throughout his WWF career.
+His reliance on painkillers exacerbated a pre-existing heart condition.
 Brian Pillman was found dead on October 5th, 1997, due to heart failure.
 It was the night of WWF’s Badd Blood Pay-per-view, in which Brian was scheduled to win the Intercontinental Championship.

 If you enjoyed this piece, be sure not to miss the following articles on our site: